 Also, demonstrate pauses in your own speech when responding to questions that your child asks.
 This will show them that taking your time to respond is okay.

 These tips can be helpful and supportive for a child who demonstrates stuttering or disfluencies in their speech.
 However, there are cases where direct intervention supported by a skilled speech-language pathologist is the best course of action.
-When seeking help from a speech therapist, here are some informative questions to ask them prior to starting treatment:
+If you're concerned about your child's speech, talk with their pediatrician and consider contacting a speech therapist directly for an evaluation.